SahilBht/BriefMe/README.md

 1. Clone the repository to your local machine
 2. Install the required dependencies using pip install -r requirements.txt
-3. Run the application using python transcriber_test.ipynb
+3. Run the application using python Transcriber_test.ipynb

 ## Usage
 1. Open the application in your web browser